- Visiting Chesapeake?

 The Building Inspector will review the building application and deck plans (Deck Foundation and Framing Plan, Deck Cross Section Plan, and Joist & Beam sizes and spacing elevations).

-Please provide two (2) sets of plans paper drawn to a scale, showing all Joist and Beam sizes, cross sections and all typical connection details, stair and guardrail details.
+Please provide two (2) sets of plans drawn to scale, showing all Joist and Beam sizes, cross sections and all typical connection details, stair and guardrail details.
 If you need assistance, you may also use the Deck Cross Section Plan, Deck Foundation and Framing Plan, and Joist and Beam drawings provided by the Department of Development and Permits.

 STEP 3: BUILDING PERMIT ISSUANCE